November 2021 British shadow cabinet reshuffle: Other appointments

 David Lammy was promoted to Shadow Foreign Secretary.
 He had served as a minister under Tony Blair and Gordon Brown, and in the weeks before the reshuffle had been under scrutiny for his second job.
 His appointment was criticised in the Daily Telegraph.

 The decision to move Lisa Nandy from her position as Shadow Foreign Secretary would have typically been regarded as a demotion; however, it was widely reported to be positive, as her new role would involve opposing the Johnson government's flagship levelling up policy and facing Michael Gove across the dispatch box.
 Nandy's experience as a Northern MP and interest in the importance of towns have been cited as making her well-suited to the portfolio.

 Former Leader of the Labour Party Ed Miliband was moved to a new role, from Shadow Business, Energy and Industrial Strategy to Shadow Climate Change Secretary.
 While he had been praised for his speeches during the 2021 United Nations Climate Change Conference in Glasgow, his responsibilities may have been reduced in response to his outspoken support for the public ownership of energy companies.

 Laura Kuenssberg of BBC News wrote that the slimmed down shadow cabinet aimed to "combine experience and youth".
 Robert Peston of ITV News described the reshuffle as abandoning "the fatuous project of trying to ... placate Labour's warring factions".
 Instead, Starmer has "chosen shadow ministers for their perceived ability".
 Stephen Bush of the New Statesman presented a more critical perspective on the reshuffle, arguing that certain appointments (such as moving to Streeting to Health rather than Education) did not appear to "make sense".
 Former Shadow Chancellor John McDonnell, who had served under Jeremy Corbyn, stated that the reshuffle "[gave] the impression of Christmas Past not Christmas Future", while criticising the perceived promotion of "Blairite" MPs.

 The reshuffle was considered to boost Labour's chances in the Old Bexley and Sidcup by-election four days later.
+However, it lost the by-election.